FK Austria Wien: Foundation to World War II

 FK Austria Wien has its roots in Wiener Cricketer, established on 20 October 1910 in Vienna.
 The club was renamed Wiener Amateur-SV in December of that year and adopted the name Fußballklub Austria Wien on 28 November 1926.

 The team claimed its first championship title in 1924.
 Wiener Amateur changed its name to Austria Wien in 1926 as the amateurs became professionals.
 The club won its second league title that year.

 The 1930s, one of Austria Wien's most successful eras, brought two titles (1933 and 1936) in the Mitropa Cup, a tournament for champions in Central Europe.
 The star of that side was forward Matthias Sindelar, who was voted in 1998 as the greatest Austrian footballer.

 The club's success was interrupted by the annexation of Austria by Nazi Germany in 1938, with Austria taunted as "Judenklub".
 While Jewish players and staff at the club were killed or fled the country, Sindelar died under unresolved circumstances on 23 January 1939 of carbon monoxide poisoning in his apartment.
 He had refused to play for the combined Germany–Austria national team, citing injury (bad knees) and retirement from international matches.
-The club was part of the top-flight regional Gauliga Ostmark in German competition from 1938–45, but never finished higher than fourth.
+The club was part of the top-flight regional Gauliga Ostmark in German competition from 1938 to 1945, but never finished higher than fourth.
 They participated in the Tschammerpokal (the predecessor to the modern-day DFB-Pokal) in 1938 and 1941.
 Nazi sports authorities directed that the team change its name to Sportclub Ostmark Wien in an attempt to Germanize it on 12 April 1938, but the club re-adopted its historical identity almost immediately on 14 July 1938.